Coaching

 6 Tips for Better Communication in Relationships

 A failure to use effective communication in relationships means a failure to connect with others.
 It’s one thing to be aware of these intimacy gaps in our relationships, but it’s not always easy knowing how to bridge them.
 6 Tips for Better Communication Here are six tips for better communication in relationships: Check in by asking questions When we have communication breakdowns, we begin to experience distance from our partner because we have stopped being intentional in connecting with them.
 Every relationship has a rhythm that incorporates work, family, friends, and pressures.
 These things have a habit of stealing our energy and focus.
 Before we realize it, we have been swept up in the rhythm of life like a current dragging us away from our significant other.
+Plano Christian Counseling offers faith-based support to help couples restore communication, reconnect emotionally, and strengthen their bond through intentional love and understanding.
 It might seem odd to share personal space with someone each day and still have to ask a question like, “How are you doing?” but that is one effective way of reconnecting with your partner.
 It’s a case of putting off obligations, making time to be alone together, giving each other your full attention, and checking in.
 When we feel valued and safe, the conversation should flow effortlessly.
 Pay attention People communicate with more than words.
 There is as much meaning in the things we don’t say as in the things we do.
 A partner who is struggling with something and responds with a simple, “I’m fine” when asked, might be communicating that they are too overwhelmed to express themselves fully.
 That kind of guarded communication might come across as dismissive and it can be hurtful.
-We must ask ourselves what is behind their attitude, and pay attention to things like body language, mood, and eye contact.
-Accept differences The old saying that opposites attract is often accurate.
-On one hand, we [...]
+We must ask ourselves what is behind their attitude, and pay attention to things [...]

 Comments Off on 6 Tips for Better Communication in Relationships